[no picture yet]

 References & notes

 Burial information from Pruett,1 who has him as Pvt.
 J. W. Rintz.
-Service from the Alabama Archives.2 Hospital, wound, and death details from the Patient List.3
+His service from the Alabama Archives2 and his Compiled Service Records,3 online from fold3.
+Hospital, wound, and death details from the Patient List.4 Personal details from family genealogists and the US Census of 1860.
+His memorials in Frederick and Hagerstown are online from Findagrave.

 Death